• Home

 domionism Described

-Dominionism is a moral technology and philosophy with a mission to understand and reflect the Mind of God.
-The claims and arguments of Dominionists are contained in moral dictums and propositions derived from the analytical technologies of Apriorian Apologetics.
+Dominionism is a technology and philosophy with a mission to understand and reflect the Mind of God.
+The claims and arguments of Dominionists are contained in moral dictums and propositions derived from the analytical technology of Apriorian Apologetics.
 Truth and reality are logical not physical.
 Coherency, not consistency, defines the nature of truth.

 The failure to understand truth and the nature of reality leads to technologies that do not work.
 Reality is ontologically and epistemologically moral.
 To deny the moral foundation of reality is to put ourselves on the wrong path.
-The result is a flaccid church, in which tolerance for amorality is the norm.
-We may console ourselves with the fact we are unable to see into the heart of man and with the knowledge that Jesus will judge the living and the dead but the truth is that we are accountable to others and for others.
+The result is a lukewarm church, in which tolerance for amorality is the norm.
+We may console ourselves with the fact we are unable to see into the heart of man and with the knowledge that Jesus will judge the living and the dead, but the truth is that we are accountable to others and for others.
 Our works are recorded in the Book of Life.
 Christians think the challenge to their faith comes from other Christians, or atheists.
 So, long as we are better than the norm, we assume we are saved.
 The problem for Christians is that the world being logically constructed means good and evil can be quantified.
 Logic is consistent with morality but not with ethics.
 Moral truths are analytical whereas ethical dictums are grounded in a regulatory structure.

 One can be forgiven for supposing that the claim, faith saves and that one is saved by faith alone, means works are immaterial.
 This idea of salvation confuses God with liberals.
 Tolerance is not an attribute of God.
 God is not impressed by claims of fidelity.
+Even so, our idea of faith turns faith into an emotional reaction.
+We become the measure of our faith.
+We decide if we have faith and are saved, not God; at least that is how Christians seem to see things.

 There is justification for the claim, once saved always saved but this does not address the issue as to at what point is one saved.
 If we are not saved by works, what is a protestation of faith and baptism but works?
 If we are not saved by works, what is faith but the things we do to please God?
+But who decides what pleases God other than the person doing the works?

 Uniting The Right